 What is a life insurance contestability period?

-If the life insurance policy holder dies within the contestability period, the life insurance company will investigate whether the insured provided accurate information on the policy application..
+If the life insurance policy holder dies within the contestability period, the life insurance company will investigate whether the insured provided accurate information on the policy application.
 The insurance company has the option of denying payment of the policy death benefit if it can prove that the policy holder made a material misrepresentation or omission.
 This varies from state to state.
 In some states, the insurance company must show that the applicant intended to mislead the insurance company.
-In other states, the insurance company does not need to prove an intent to defraud, just that a representation or omission was material.
+In other states, the insurance company does not need to prove an intent to defraud.
+It just needs to prove that a representation or omission was material.
 The misrepresentation or omission need not be causally related to the event of death.

 How long is the contestability period?

 The life insurance contestability period begins as soon as a life insurance policy is issued.
 It is one year in some states and two years in most states and it begins as soon as a policy goes into effect.
 The life insurance contestability period is a short window in which insurance companies can investigate and deny claims.

 What if you didn’t submit correct information on your application?

 Don’t lie on your life insurance application to get lower rates, betting you’ll live through the contestability period.
 It could hurt your claim.